-\ The Company controls the funding of the SLR Credit Solutions and SLR Healthcare commitments and may cancel them at its discretion.
+\ The Company controls the funding of these commitments and may cancel them at its discretion

-In addition to the above, please see SLR Senior Lending Program LLC herein where the Company has a remaining equity commitment of \$40.5 million in which the Company also controls such funding.
-The credit agreements of the above loan commitments contain customary lending provisions and/or are subject to the portfolio company's achievement of certain milestones that allow relief to the Company from funding obligations for previously made commitments in instances where the underlying company experiences materially adverse events that affect the financial condition or business outlook for the company.
+The credit agreements of the above loan commitments contain customary lending provisions and/or are subject to the respective portfolio company's achievement of certain milestones that allow relief to the Company from funding obligations for previously made commitments in instances where the underlying company experiences materially adverse events that affect the financial condition or business outlook for the company.
 Since these commitments may expire without being drawn upon, unfunded commitments do not necessarily represent future cash requirements or future earning assets for the Company.
-As of December 31, 2022 and December 31, 2021, the Company had sufficient cash available and/or liquid securities available to fund its commitments and had reviewed them for any appropriate fair value adjustment.
+As of December 31, 2023 and December 31, 2022, the Company had sufficient cash available and/or liquid securities available to fund its commitments and had reviewed them for any appropriate fair value adjustment.